Wells Fargo Rewards® Card

 Advertiser Disclosure: This post contains references to products from one or more of our advertising partners.

 The Wells Fargo Rewards Card isn’t a bad choice for a new credit card, it just may not be your best one.
-The sign-up offer is a solid mix of 0% APR on purchases and balance transfers and bonus points.
+It comes with a just-OK introductory 15-month 0% APR on purchases and balance transfers.
 The card also gives wide latitude in how you can redeem your points, from travel, gift card or cash.

 But it falls well short of other credit cards when it comes to ongoing rewards.

 The Wells Fargo Rewards Card has a few snazzy attributes that may initially catch your eye.
-With no annual fee and an introductory 0% 12-month APR offer on purchases and balance transfers, plus a 20,000 point sign-up bonus worth about $200, at first glance the card seems enticing.
+With no annual fee and an introductory 0% 15-month APR offer on purchases and balance transfers, at first glance the card may seem enticing.
 Heck, it even offers 5x points for the first six months on up to $12,500 spent for gas, grocery and drugstore spending.
 But dig a little deeper and you can find similar cards that offer better value.

 There are a lot of rewards cards out there.
 Some with rotating categories and some with flat cash-back payouts.
 If you’re looking for a credit card to keep using after the tempting introductory period, you’re probably going to find one that has better long-term value than the Wells Fargo Rewards Card.